gitbls/1piboot/README.md

 1piboot uses a one-time service to perform early system configuration to help get your Pi up and running quickly, and configured the way you want.

+**NOTE:** 1piboot has been superseded by [sdm](https://github.com/gitbls/sdm), which does everything that 1piboot does and much, much more.
+Check it out!

 1piboot easily configures the new host hostname, locale, keymap, timezone, and wifi-country.
 Custom scripts enable more complex modifications (see examples).

 Raspbian runs the rpi-firstboot service during the first boot of the system.
 Under normal circumstances, the service will only run during the first boot.